 All use of the internet must be in support of education and research and consistent with the purposes of the Laconia School District.
-Streaming videos, TV shows, movies or YouTube and related services is restricted for educational use only.
+Streaming videos, TV shows, movies, or YouTube and related services are restricted for educational use only.

 Users may not deliberately damage the computer network or equipment and will not disrupt the use of the network by others; hardware or software shall not be destroyed, modified, or abused in any way.
 Users will be responsible for the repair costs of the damage.

 Hate mail, harassment, discriminatory remarks, and other antisocial behaviors are prohibited on the network

 Use of the network to access or process pornographic material, inappropriate text files, or files dangerous to the integrity of the local area network is prohibited.